scottgriv/PRG-Personal-Repository-Guidelines/guidelines/readme_guidelines.md

 > **REQUIRED** section for **ALL** tiers.

 - Describe the license for your project here.
-- I found it helpful to break down what license I choose based on the `PRG Tier` of the project:
+- I found it helpful to break down what license I choose based on the **PRG** tier of the project:
     - **Gold** - GNU GPLv3
     - **Silver** - MIT
     - **Bronze** - The Unlicense